Michael Peca: International play

 Peca was first selected to represent Canada at the 1994 World Junior Ice Hockey Championships, capturing the gold medal.
 He captained the senior Canadian team at the 2001 World Championships in Germany before he was selected as a member of the gold medal-winning Canadian ice hockey team at the 2002 Winter Olympics in Salt Lake City.

 Coaching career

 Beginning in the 2012–13 season, Peca was named head coach of the Buffalo Jr. Sabres of the Ontario Junior Hockey League (OJHL), where he coached through the 2013–14 season.
 After the 2012–13 season, he was named OJHL Coach of the Year.
 In his two years coaching, he had 66 wins in 108 regular season games.
 Michael Peca served as head coach of the Bantam Major Jr. Sabres in addition to his duties as general manager and director of hockey operations for the Buffalo Jr. Sabres.

 On February 10, 2021, Peca was hired by the Washington Capitals to be a player development coach working with the "taxi squad" players for the 2020–21 season.
 In 2021, he was hired by the Buffalo Sabres as an assistant coach with their American Hockey League affiliate, the Rochester Americans.

+Peca was announced as an assistant coach with the Rangers on June 20, 2023, joining under new head coach Peter Laviolette.
+On May 27, 2025, he was hired as an assistant coach for the Chicago Blackhawks under Jeff Blashill.